The Lighthouse (2019) – Film Review

 The Grand Budapest Hotel (2014) – Film Review

-Robert D. Yeoman handles the cinematography within the film, which is of course brilliant.
-As not only does it contain the usual style expected from Anderson, but the cinematography even backs up the narrative of the film, as many characters within the story feel isolated, and as a result are framed completely alone.
-But pretty much all the cinematography throughout the runtime is fantastic of course.
-The original score by Alexandre Desplat is also a great aspect of the film, as he creates a very memorable soundtrack here which fits the tone of the film perfectly and really backs up many of the comedic scenes, with the tracks: ‘Mr. Moustafa’ and ‘The Cold-Blooded Murder of Deputy Vilmos Kovacs’ being my personal favourites.
+Robert D. Yeoman handles the cinematography within the film, which is, of course, brilliant, as not only does it contain the usual style expected from Anderson, but the cinematography even backs-up the narrative of the film, as many characters within the story feel isolated, and as a result are framed completely alone.
+But, pretty much all the cinematography throughout the runtime is fantastic.
+The original score by Alexandre Desplat is also a great aspect of the film, as he creates a very memorable soundtrack here which fits the tone of the film perfectly and really backs up many of the comedic scenes, with the tracks; ‘Mr. Moustafa’ and ‘The Cold-Blooded Murder of Deputy Vilmos Kovacs,’ being my personal favourites.

 For the most part, the protagonists of the film are well-written, we understand who they are within the early stages of the story.
-Yet as the story continues along, we continue to learn more about them.
-However, if I had to point out a flaw in the film it’s definitely the antagonists of the film, William Dafoe does an excellent job as the deadly hitman, whilst Adrien Brody also does a decent job as his boss.
-Beyond that however, the characters are very flat and are given little to no development throughout the film.
+Yet, as the story continues along, we continue to learn more about them.
+However, if I had to point out a flaw in the film it’s definitely the antagonists of the film, Willem Dafoe does an excellent job as the deadly hitman, whilst Adrien Brody also does a decent job as his boss.
+Beyond that, however, the characters are very flat and are given little to no development throughout the film.

-In conclusion, I was very impressed with ‘The Grand Budapest Hotel,’ as aside from the issue I have with the antagonists of the narrative, the film succeeds in nearly every category for me, and was a very enjoyable watch throughout.
-Combining Wes Anderson’s great visual style with a brilliant main and supporting cast as well as many comedic moments.
-The film is certainly worth a watch, and it’s fair to say that Wes Anderson will always have a viewer in me going forward in his career.
+In summary, I was very impressed with ‘The Grand Budapest Hotel,’ as aside from the issue I have with the antagonists of the narrative, the film succeeds in nearly every category for me, and was a very enjoyable watch throughout.
+Combining Wes Anderson’s great visual style with a brilliant main and supporting cast as well as many comedic moments, the film is certainly worth a watch, and it’s fair to say that Wes Anderson will always have a viewer in me going forward in his career.
 Final Rating: 9/10.

 IMG_3176